EmanuelSommer/nasa-hackathon-EmanuelSommer/README.md

 # NASA Hackathon
 ![](img/cooperation.jpg?raw=true "NASA Hackathon")

-My winning submission for the NASA hackathon 2021 of the DSA Munich.
+The source code for my winning submission for the NASA hackathon 2021 of the DSA Munich.